Table of Contents[Hide][Show]

-DebtFreeTravelingMom Kathy Penny loves Branson, Mo because it’s “a fun and affordable vacation destination with something for everyone from beautiful lakes and mountains to fun shows and theme parks.”
+DebtFreeTravelingMom Kathy Penny loves Branson, Missouri, because it’s “a fun and affordable vacation destination with something for everyone from beautiful lakes and mountains to fun shows and theme parks.”
 Silver Dollar City is a family-friendly park themed to an old mining town.
 Kids and adults of all ages can choose from more than 40 rides and live entertainment.

 Lake of the Ozarks, Missouri

 Lake of the Ozarks has something for every kind of vacationer.
 “The Strip” offers your typical tourist fare: gift shops, arts and crafts, fudge and candy factories, and the like.
 But it’s the beautiful lake (with more than 50 marinas), a collection of golf courses, horseback trails, boat tours through caverns, and tours of mansions (both current and historic) that will keep you busy for as long as you want to stay.

 Midwest Road Trip: Nebraska Destinations

 Dana Zucker, Luxe TravelingMom, recommends the Omaha Zoo – and touts Omaha as a must-do for foodies.
 Candid TravelingMom Patti Holliday adds, “The city is one of the nicest, cleanest, and most hospitable places – especially in the spring and summer when the weather is perfection!”